vachmara/valentinchmara/content/blog/how-you-can-earn-money-thanks-to-open-source.md

 I've always loved the world of open source, collaborating with other developers, diving into real-world problems, and contributing to projects that matter.
 But here's something many people don't realize: **you can actually earn money by contributing to open source**.

-In this post, I'll walk you through the different ways open source can reward you financially, share my own experience contributing to a few projects, and give you a behind-the-scenes look at my most **[recent contribution that earned me a $150 bounty](/blog/how-you-can-earn-money-thanks-to-open-source#case-study-fixing-oramas-exact-true-bug-150-bounty)**.
+In this post, I'll walk you through the different ways open source can reward you financially, share my own experience contributing to a few projects, and give you a behind-the-scenes look at my most **[recent contribution that could help me earned a $150 bounty](/blog/how-you-can-earn-money-thanks-to-open-source#case-study-fixing-oramas-exact-true-bug-150-bounty)**.
 If you've ever thought "I'd love to contribute, but I need to focus on paid work," this might change your mind.

 ---